Little Big Town: 2010–2013: The Reason Why, commercial success, and Tornado

-2014–2016: Pain Killer and Grand Ole Opry invitation
+2014-2016: Pain Killer and Grand Ole Opry invitation

 Little Big Town performed harmony vocals on David Nail's 2014 album, I'm a Fire, on the song "When They're Gone (Lyle County)", co-written by Brett Eldredge.
-They were also featured on Miranda Lambert's 2014 album, Platinum, on "Smokin' and Drinkin'", a song which the band was going to record themselves; it debuted on Billboards Country Airplay chart at number 38 after their performance at the CMA Awards in 2014 and was released as a single in 2015.
+They were featured on Miranda Lambert's 2014 album, Platinum, on "Smokin' and Drinkin'", a song which the band had considered recording.
+It debuted on Billboards Country Airplay chart at No. 38 after their performance at the CMA Awards in 2014 and was released as a single in 2015.

 The band began recording their sixth studio album, Pain Killer, in early 2014.
 The lead single, "Day Drinking", was released digitally June 3, and was sent to country radio on June 9.
-It debuted on the Country Airplay chart at number 32, their highest-ever debut at the time, and went on to peak at number 2 on Country Airplay.
-It hit number 1 on the Canada Country chart, becoming their second number 1 single and first as songwriters.
+It debuted on the Country Airplay chart at No. 32, their highest-ever debut at the time, and went on to peak at No. 2 on Country Airplay.
+It hit No. 1 on the Canada Country chart, becoming their second No. 1 single and first as songwriters.
 Pain Killer's track listing was announced on July 14, and the album was released on October 21.

 On October 3, 2014, Reba McEntire invited the group to join the Grand Ole Opry.
 They accepted and were inducted by Vince Gill on October 17.

 The second single from the album, "Girl Crush", was released December 15, 2014.
 Some radio stations were reported to have pulled "Girl Crush" from their playlists, in response to concerns from listeners who interpreted the song's lyrics to be about lesbianism.
-In response, Fairchild said, "That's just shocking to me, the close-mindedness of that, when that's just not what the song was about…But what if it were?
-It's just a greater issue of listening to a song for what it is."
-In addition, the label created a short commercial in which the band discusses the song and its actual meaning.
-Billboard consulted several radio program directors on its panel and found only one who detailed a specific complaint from a listener.
-The song became their second No. 1 on a Billboard chart in May 2015 and their highest showing on the Billboard Hot 100 after gaining exposure on "The Voice" and the 50th Annual ACM Awards.
+The label created a commercial in which the band discussed the song and its meaning.
+Billboard consulted radio program directors on its panel and found one who detailed a specific complaint from a listener.
+The song became Little Big Town's second No. 1 on a Billboard chart in May 2015 and their highest showing on the Billboard Hot 100 after gaining exposure on "The Voice" and the 50th Annual ACM Awards.
 The album's third single and the title track, "Pain Killer", released to country radio on August 24, 2015.

 On September 9, 2015, the group was nominated for five CMA Awards: Vocal Group of the Year, Album of the Year for Pain Killer, Single of the Year for "Girl Crush", Music Video of the Year for "Girl Crush" and Musical Event of the Year for their collaboration on the Miranda Lambert single "Smokin' and Drinkin'".
 They tied Eric Church for most nominations that year.
-Additionally, the songwriters of "Girl Crush" were recognized with a Song of the Year win.
+The songwriters of "Girl Crush" were recognized with a Song of the Year win.